The Double-Stack Micro-9 Hype Part 1: My Journey

 The more force-on-force and scenario training I did, the clearer it got.
 I solved every simulated threat with way under ten rounds — often five or six.
 Multiple attackers?
 Still handled quick.
 No reload needed.
 No drama.
 And here’s the cold truth most people ignore: if you ever actually use your carry gun in a self-defense situation, that gun is gone.
 Confiscated, locked in an evidence locker for years (sometimes decades).
 Home defense?
 Maybe it stays with you.
 But street carry?
 It’s temporary.
 So why chase 13+1 or 15+1 when eight rounds of solid 9mm has always been enough?
 Why carry a spare magazine to get to 24 rounds total when real shootings end long before you empty the gun?

 That’s when I quit.
 I went back to what actually works: single-stacks that were perfected over 20+ years of real demand, not hype.
 No flat-trigger gimmicks.
 No capacity wars.
 Just guns that shoot when I need them to.
+If you think this is just my personal taste, wait for Part 2.
+Because it turns out I’m not the only one who walked away — especially the people who need every edge they can get.

 Next